-3 Items Imperative to include on Your Business Website Homepage
+3 Imperative Items You Need to Include on Your Business Website Homepage

 Sarah Tharp is the Director of Online Marketing for Brain Host, a web hosting company based in Ohio that specializes in providing affordable and professional websites.
 In addition to overseeing Brain Host’s online marketing initiatives, she is also spends her time establishing new relationships and working with small businesses to start or improve their online presence.